-234. The auditor evaluates the policy adopted by the entity to apply hedge accounting and to estimate the resulting hedge accounting entries, and whether management has properly applied the requirements of IFRS 9.
-The auditor evaluates each of the entity's judgments and estimates and evaluates available audit evidence supporting or contradictory to each of the judgments made and assumptions used.

-- 235. The auditor evaluates whether the methods for making the hedge related accounting estimates are appropriate and have been applied consistently, and whether changes, if any, in accounting estimates or in the method for making them from the prior period are appropriate in the circumstances. - 236.
+- 236. The auditor evaluates the policy adopted by the entity to apply hedge accounting and to estimate the resulting hedge accounting entries, and whether management has properly applied the requirements of the applicable accounting framework (e.g. IFRS 9, FRS 102 or IAS 39).
+The auditor evaluates each of the entity's judgments and estimates and evaluates available audit evidence supporting or contradictory to each of the judgments made and assumptions used. - 237.
+The auditor evaluates whether the methods for making the hedge related accounting estimates are appropriate and have been applied consistently, and whether changes, if any, in accounting estimates or in the method for making them from the prior period are appropriate in the circumstances. - 238.
 As management's hedge accounting process is often operationally complex and often relies on significant judgments and complex inputs, entities normally implement controls and governance processes to address the risks associated with the estimation process.
 The auditor obtains an understanding of the controls and governance processes, which may include controls over development, monitoring and validation of hedge accounting models and reviews of key judgments and assumptions by management and by those charged with governance.
-The auditor considers whether operating effectiveness of the identified controls relevant to the audit needs to be tested to obtain sufficient appropriate audit evidence over the hedge accounting balances. - 237.
-The auditor obtains an understanding of the models and calculations developed by the entity to apply hedge accounting and evaluates whether they are consistent with the requirements of the applicable accounting standard (e.g. IFRS 9). - 238.
-The possible approaches that the auditor may apply in auditing accounting estimates are set out in paragraph 200 above. - 239.
+The auditor considers whether operating effectiveness of the identified controls relevant to the audit needs to be tested to obtain sufficient appropriate audit evidence over the hedge accounting balances. - 239.
+The auditor obtains an understanding of the models and calculations developed by the entity to apply hedge accounting and evaluates whether they are consistent with the requirements of the applicable accounting standard (e.g. IFRS 9). - 240.
+The possible approaches that the auditor may apply in auditing accounting estimates are set out in paragraph 201 above. - 241.
 It may be possible for the auditor to develop an independent estimate of the valuation of hedged items and hedging instruments and the relationship between the two (for example by the performance of independent regression testing).
 However, care must be taken that any independent estimate properly reflects the relevant parameters for the entity's documented hedge relationships.
 The high degree of complexity of the application of hedge accounting, the high volume of data needed and the long-term nature of many hedge relationships may preclude the auditor obtaining sufficient evidence from examining subsequent events.